-If you want to talk with your child's teacher, please communicate with them during their office hours using Remind or ask the Front Office to set up a time to talk.
-Classroom preparation is very important for teachers as is their personal time outside school hours.
-We ask that you do not walk into your child's classroom to communicate with the teacher.
+Communicate with your child's guide using Remind.
+Schedule a meeting directly with them as needed.
+Please give grace for their response to be within office hours, but not in the midst of the moments of a school day when they give their full attention to our children.
+Classroom preparation is very important for teachers, as is their personal time outside school hours; we do not expect our guides to respond after hours or on weekends and vacations.
+We ask that you do not walk into your child's classroom to communicate with the teacher unless you have a meeting or observation scheduled.
 If you have a written communication for a teacher, please give it to the Front Office for delivery.

 If you have concerns about any aspect of your child's classroom experience, we urge you to contact your child's teacher immediately.
-If the situation is not resolved after a conference with your child's teacher, please contact Betsy Johnson, Assistant Head of School, or Diane Hart, Head of School, for further support.
+If the situation is not resolved after a conference them, please contact Betsy Johnson, Assistant Head of School, or Diane Hart, Head of School.